matthewwachter/mw-recipes/README.md

 # mw-recipes

 I got fed up with digging through shitty recipe websites so I decided to make a no-bullshit printer friendly collection.

-Enjoy!
+Also included are several links to external sites provided they are not riddled with ads or behind paywalls.

 ## Contents